| CHARITABLE PLANS AND ORGANIZATIONS

 interest."
 Strict rules must be met for the value of the charity's partial interest to be deductible in this situation.

 For example, charitable remainder trusts (CRT's) are recognized exceptions to the partial interest restrictions.
-When

 a qualifying partial interest gift is made, the value of charity's interest must be determined (since it is less than the